UDOOboard/Bolt-Docs/docs/03_Hardware_References/08_Pinout_Headers.md

 | 26  |  KSO12    |     KSO12   |
 | 27  |  KSO10    |     KSO10   |
 | 28  |  KSO13    |     KSO13   |

+You can use these Pins as GPIO exposed by the EC using the [EAPI libraries](!/BIOS-UEFI_and_Tools/EAPI) in your software.